Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Your map should be a constant work in progress.

-Reviewing it monthly or quarterly will help you identify gaps and opportunities for further streamlining your customer journey.
-Use your data analytics along with customer feedback to check for any roadblocks.
+Reviewing it monthly or quarterly will help you identify gaps and opportunities to streamline your customer journey further.
+Use your data analytics and customer feedback to check for roadblocks.

-Keep all stakeholders involved in this process, which is why you should consider visualizing your maps in a collaborative tool such as Google Sheets.
+To keep all stakeholders involved in this process, consider visualizing your maps in a collaborative tool such as Google Sheets.

 Featured Resource: Customer Journey Map Template

-HubSpot's free customer journey map template makes it easier than ever to visualize the buyer's journey.
-It saved me some time organizing and outlining my customer experience and it made it clear how a website could impact my user's lives.
+HubSpot’s free customer journey map template makes it easier than ever to visualize the customer journey.
+It saved me time organizing and outlining my customer experience and clarified how a website could impact my users’ lives.

 The customer journey map template can also help you discover areas of improvement in your product, marketing, and support processes.